tlong-ds/mbti_persona/README.md

-Welcome to the source code of MBTI Personality Test!
+Welcome to the source code of MBTI Persona.

 This project was conducted as a mid-term assignment for course 'Programming for Data Science', with Dr. Nguyen Tuan Long as the lecturer.